HomeMy WebLinkAbout1937-07-06 518

 moved that the policy be renewed through the same office.

-were claiming damages to their property on account of flood-
+were claiming damages to their property on account of flood- claim a/c

-nished the Town Counsel with some information on the matter,
+nished the Town Counsel with some information on the matter, Brook

-eases on itf
+eases on it ?

-filed claims for damages on account of blasting on Lincoln
+filed claims for damages on account of blasting on Lincoln Hannam and

 Street in 1P36.
-Hannam has received an estimate from a
+Hannam has received an estimate from a Simonds

 his damages.
 The claims were filed some time ago, and an

-examination'of the properties was made on Oct.
+examination of the properties was made on Oct.
 8, 1936, and

 522